weareferal/scrollxp/docs/scene/README.md

 ## Properties

-There are some properties you can change on a scene.
-They are:
+These are the properties you can change on a scene:

 - [Trigger Element](scene-properties.md#trigger-element)
 - [Hook](scene-properties.md#hook)